How Machine Learning Algorithms Work Explained Simply

 2. Unsupervised Learning

-• Definition: Learns patterns from unlabeled data.
+• Definition: Learns patterns and relationships from unlabeled data without explicit outputs.

 • Examples: K-means clustering, hierarchical clustering, principal component analysis (PCA).